 - the Convention on Biological Diversity.

 As a party to these conventions, Canada also helps developing country partners implement them.
-Ensuring environmental sustainability is one of the Millennium Development Goals) (Goal 7).
-It is also fundamental to achieving the other goals.
 These agreements underscore the connection between poverty, equity, and environmental sustainability and the need for countries to work together to address global environmental issues.

 Environmental sustainability is systematically integrated into all aspects of its development work.
-CIDA's approach is to help its partner countries create, maintain, and enhance environmental sustainability, particularly in relation to:
+Global Affairs Canada's approach is to help its partner countries create, maintain, and enhance environmental sustainability, particularly in relation to:

 - Climate change: including emissions reduction, protection of carbon-absorbing vegetation, and adaptation to climate change;